Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: MOTIVATION FOR THE USE OF A GLOBAL DISC MODEL

-We bring to the reader's attention the fact, that mass distribution found in \citep{bib:jalocha_ApJ} for galaxy NGC4736 using this method, is consistent with all measurements, and this was possible without dark matter.
-This result is interesting, since another model of this galaxy \citep{bib:24} predicts almost 70\% abundance of dark matter and does not well explain its rotation at large radii.
-It is therefore natural to examine whether this galaxy is exceptional or, maybe, if there are other spiral galaxies with lower abundance of dark matter.
+We bring to the reader's attention the fact that the mass distribution found in \citep{bib:jalocha_ApJ} for galaxy NGC 4736 using this method is consistent with all measurements, and this was possible without dark matter.
+This result is interesting, as another model of this galaxy \citep{bib:24} predicts an almost 70 per cent abundance of dark matter and does not explain its rotation at large radii well.
+It is therefore natural to examine whether this galaxy is exceptional or if, perhaps, there are other spiral galaxies with lower abundances of dark matter.